amankumar-aj/amankumar-aj/README.md

-# Hi 👋, I'm Aman Jha
+# Hi 👋, I'm Aman Kumar Jha
 A passionate **Backend & Full-Stack Developer** from India

 🔭 I’m currently working on **Java-based projects** and exploring **Spring Boot** for backend development.